alumina-lang/alumina/README.md

 To be done:

-- Standard library is only usable on Linux-like targets
+- Standard library is only usable on Unixes (Linux is best supported, some limited support for MacOS and Android)
 - Probably a lot of bugs and miscompilations
+- Better error messages and warnings.
+Currently they are not terrible, but not great either.

 A self-hosted compiler ([`aluminac`](./src/aluminac)) is also being written.
 It is in very early stages (is only able to parse source at the moment).
 It will eventually have a LLVM backend.